-You have many friends, a beautiful girlfriend, free time and a good job.
+You have a great social life, a beautiful girlfriend, a lot of free time and a great job you love.

 You have almost everything you ever wanted, yet you don’t feel good.

-Sometimes you feel as if you have an emptiness inside.
+Sometimes you feel as if you have an empty whole inside.
 It is one distinct feeling, which cannot be explained, it can only be felt.

 And if you think there is something wrong with you.